Causality and independence in perfectly adapted dynamical systems: Identification of perfect adaptation

 We can devise the following scheme to detect perfectly adapted dynamical systems from data and background knowledge.
 The procedure relies on several assumptions, including $d$-faithfulness of the equilibrium distribution to the equilibrium Markov ordering graph.
-We start by collecting observational equilibrium data and use a causal discovery algorithm (such as LCD or FCI) to learn a (partial) representation of the equilibrium Markov ordering graph, assuming the observational distribution to be $d$-faithful w.r.t.\ the equilibrium Markov ordering graph.
+We start by collecting observational equilibrium data and use a causal discovery algorithm (such as LCD or FCI) to learn a (partial) representation of the equilibrium Markov ordering graph, assuming the observational distribution at equilibrium to be $d$-faithful w.r.t.\ the equilibrium Markov ordering graph.
 We then consider a soft intervention that changes a known equation in the first-order differential equation model (i.e.\ it targets a known equilibrium equation).
-If this intervention does not change the distribution of the variable corresponding to this target using the natural labelling, or if it changes the distribution of identifiable non-descendants of the variable corresponding to the target according to the learned Markov equivalence class, we can apply Theorem~\ref{thm:detect perfect adaptation} to identify the perfectly adapted dynamical system.
+If this intervention does not change the distribution of the variable corresponding to this target using the natural labelling, or if it changes the distribution of identifiable non-descendants of the variable corresponding to the target according to the learned Markov equivalence class, we can apply Theorem~\ref{thm:detect perfect adaptation} to identify the dynamical system as being capable of perfect adaptation.
 This way, we could identify perfect adaptation in specific cases such as the filling bathtub, viral infection, and reaction network by exploiting a combination of background knowledge and experimental data.
+Another example of a possible application of Theorem~\ref{thm:detect perfect adaptation} is given in Section~\ref{sec:application:MEK inhibition}.